 By shifting away from data centers, edge computing makes it possible to take an array of services and tasks off-cloud.
 Moving IoT management to the edge leads to better transfer rates and faster response times.
 IoT devices at the edge process the data, which is then transferred to storage repositories or corporate data centers.

 Along with this development, the market for IoT platforms that facilitate edge computing is expected to continue to grow in 2020, with an array of smaller vendors entering the segment.
 And whereas companies will not abandon the cloud entirely in favor of edge computing any time soon, there is an ever-growing tendency to allocate more computing power to the edge of the network.

 From Large Corporations to Small IoT Developer Groups

 Leading tech giants have placed massive IoT offerings on the market.
 But the future of IoT may not belong to the giants!
 When it comes to taking IoT to the next level, we might just as well turn to smaller contributors.
 These have the flexibility and the mindset to push the envelope of IoT innovation.
 Here we speak of formal or informal groups of developers and technicians.
 But these can also be collaborators on an IoT platform working with open-source technology.
 And then we have compact companies focused on a single niche solution and ending up with a market-ready finished product.

 Advances in IoT platform development will continue to be in focus throughout the upcoming years.
 And this is where Record Evolution comes in.
-Our small specialized company has created the IoT development studio Reswarm with device management and app development functionalities.
+Our small specialized company has created a data science and IoT development studio with device management and app development functionalities.
 Using the scalable online IoT platform, you structure your connected devices, develop apps in the IDE, and deploy over the air on multiple devices.
-To try out Reswarm and connect your first 5 IoT devices for free, sign up here.